Human: Prehistory

 Until about 12,000 years ago, all humans lived as hunter-gatherers.
 The Neolithic Revolution (the invention of agriculture) first took place in Southwest Asia and spread through large parts of the Old World over the following millennia.
 It also occurred independently in Mesoamerica (about 6,000 years ago), China, Papua New Guinea, and the Sahel and West Savanna regions of Africa.

-The formation of permanent human settlements, the domestication of animals and the use of metal tools coincided with permanent food surplus, for the first time in history.
-Agriculture and sedentary lifestyle led to the emergence of early civilizations.
+The formation of permanent human settlements, the domestication of animals, and the use of metal tools were followed by a permanent food surplus, for the first time in history.
+Agriculture and a sedentary lifestyle led to the emergence of early civilizations.